IMPORTANT UPDATES

 HOW DO I TRANSFER PAYMENTS?

 Unfortunately, we cannot accept credit card payments, personal cheques or certified cheques at this time.
-We can accept E-transfers for amounts under $3,000.00 in certain situations.
-We will advise if this is possible for your matter at the time of signing.
+We can accept e-transfers for amounts under your bank's e-transfer limit, which for many people is between $3,000 and $10,000 per day.

 HOME LEGAL FAQS